lockevod/Karoo-KRemote/README.md

 ## Configuration
 Apps is configured by default:

-- Left Button =>> Back Button (several actions, depends on the current Karoo screen.. back, zoom level etc).
+- Left Button =>> Left screen or item.
 - Right Button ==> Next screen or item.
-- Upper Button ==> Right bottom button.
+- Upper Button ==> Back Button (several actions, depends on the current Karoo screen.. back, zoom level etc).

 You can change the default configuration in the app and select different actions for each button.
-There is an option to use the remote in all screens or only when you're riding (show map only when riding)
+There is an option to use the remote in all screens or only when you're riding (show map only when riding, default option)

 ## Know Bugs
 - Sometimes app isn't working fine.
 You've to stop the app and re-start again (you can do this from karoo menu).
+- We cannot use ShowMap (I'm talking with Hammerhead to solve this issue).

 ## Credits